mvcisback/SSLVC/report/report.md

 Note that if there is more than one user in the room, we need to be able to identify the approximate location of each so we can label them.
-This is why we defined the calibration procedure in section II.
+This is why we defined the calibration procedure in section 2.
 We first attempted to find this location by detecting mouth movement, however, due to resizing; the resolution was not high enough to detect lips movement.
 For simplicity, we ask our users to clap and wave to the